robertpitt/Google-Plus-javascript-API/readme.md

 ##About
-This library is a javascriptlibrary that allows you to access the Google+ API from client side (Websites), it is built to be very lightweight and to keep itself in-sync with google's changes
+This library is a javascript library that allows you to access the Google+ API from client side (Websites), it is built to be very lightweight and to keep itself in-sync with google's changes

 ##Prerequisites